Books4Languages/PressBooks-TinyMCE-Formats/README.md

 We want to make the language courses more user-friendly.
 This is the first step.

-We also recommend the use of the `<!--nextpage-->` tag every time you want to split the screen in different pages, so it is easier to read and find.

 **Because the first step for teaching is organizing the ideas.**

 ### General Information